integreat-io/integreat/README.md

 Note that a step has a default pre-condition, that will make it fail and stop the flow if the previous step failed.
 By specifying your own `preconditions`, you override this, and only your conditions will be used.
+But when you set `breakByDefault` to `true` (see note above), this default condition will be set in the `postconditions` instead, so that you may override it there.
+This way, you may set pre-conditions on a step, whithout overriding the fail-on-error behavior of the step before.

 `postconditions` is also an array of condition objects, but this is used to decide if the step should be regarded as having failed after its action or flow